Jazib-Khan/COMP2000/README.md

-# An automated checkout system for a supermarket
+# An automated checkout system for a supermarket (Java)

 An automated checkout system for a supermarket.